West Las Vegas:

 The West Vegas community is still well intact, minus the demolishing a couple of old housing projects, even though many African-Americans in Las Vegas have outgrown the small neighborhood of West Las Vegas by establishing their home elsewhere.

-While the neighborhood of West Las Vegas experienced slum clearance and urban renewal during the 1940s and 1950s, which demolished homes to make way for highway construction and housing projects, it is currently unknown if gentrification will impact Westside Las Vegas.
+While the neighborhood of the city’s West Side experienced slum clearance and urban renewal during the 1940s and 1950s, which demolished homes to make way for highway construction and housing projects, it is currently unknown if gentrification will impact Westside Las Vegas.

 From the days of thriving black businesses and entertainment to the days of gangs running the streets, today’s Westside Las Vegas is completely different from previous generations, but there still is remnants of the past two era’s.